 Even the best dental insurance never comes close to paying for dental implants at 100%, even when you use an in-network prosthodontist.
 The coverage ranges up to 66% in some cases but is closer to 0% in more instances due to waiting periods, annual maximums, and missing tooth exclusions.

-However, the odds that you will qualify are better because some (not all) dental plans cover implants that are not medically necessary.
+However, your odds of qualifying are better because some (not all) dental plans cover implants that are not medically necessary.

 Coverage Percentage